mark1yan0/css-tools/README.md

 `pnpm build` to build the bundle

-Then go to browser extentions, click on `upload unpackaged extention` and upload the built `dist` folder
+Then go to browser extentions, click on `upload unpackaged extention` and upload the built `build` folder

 # TODO